youngskvoznyak/Data-Structures-in-Go/README.md

-# Data Structures in Golang
+# Simple representation  of data structures in Golang